ashhhlynn/final-marketplace-frontend/README.md

-<h1>Planterina Marketplace Frontend: </h1>
+<h1>Seedlink Marketplace Frontend: </h1>

-  Planterina is a buy and sell plants ecommerce app for Flatiron's capstone project.
+  Seedlink is a buy and sell plants ecommerce app for Flatiron's capstone project.
 The frontend is a Redux/React App; the backend is a Rails API.
 Users can create plant products to sell and buy products by other users by adding them to a shopping cart.

 <h2> Functionality: </h2>

+Users creat accounts and sign in.

+Users can view products and sort by price & alphabetical order.

+Users can add and remove items from a shopping cart.

+Users can add and remove items at checkout.

-Users can edit their Account information.
+Users can edit their Account information from their user profile and checkout.

 Users can edit and delete Product information for the products they created.

-Users can add and remove items from a shopping cart.

 Users can view both order and product histories.

 <h2> Tech Stack:</h2>

-This web app employs the following technologies(not inclusive):